Sergiu-Silaghi/Analog-Interface-for-ADC-input/README.md

 Design and practical implementation of an analog interface for ADC input, including theoretical analysis and experimental validation.

 ## Overview
-This project presents the design and practical implementation of an **analog signal interface for an Analog-to-Digital Converter (ADC)** using **LTSpice simulation tool**.
+This project presents the design and practical implementation of an **analog signal interface for an Analog-to-Digital Converter (ADC)**.
 The purpose of the system is to properly prepare an analog signal before it is sampled by the ADC, improving signal quality, amplitude range, and measurement accuracy.
-The interface is designed in LTSpice simulation software and is composed of **four analog processing stages**, each responsible for conditioning the signal before it reaches the ADC input.
+The interface is designed in **LTSpice simulation software** and is composed of **four analog processing stages**, each responsible for conditioning the signal before it reaches the ADC input.

 ---